dodlido/veri_env/README.md

 # veri_env
-An easy-to-use environment for compilation and simulation of verilog projects
+An easy-to-use environment for development, version-control, compilation and simulation of verilog projects

+## Setup - first use only
+1. Create a directory for the tools with your version of my_defs.sh (see my_defs_template.sh)
+   * Note that you will need to provide a github api key
+2. In the same directory, create a virtual env (python3 -m venv veri_env)
+3. Add to the activate script in veri_env/bin/activate with the following line:
+   * source ${0%/*}/../../my_defs.sh
+4. Source the setup.sh script
+5. Install python packages:
+   * pip3 install gitpython
+   * pip3 install requests

-## Foundations
+## Foundations and dependencies
 1. Uses icarus-verilog for compilation
 2. Uses gtkwave for waveform viewer
 3. Uses config file format for project description